kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 ### Policy Attachment vs. Inline Configuration

-A key area of discussion for this GEP is whether this should be a standalone Policy Attachment (e.g., `TelemetryPolicy`) or inline configuration within the `Gateway` resource.
+A key area of discussion for this GEP is whether this should be a standalone Policy Attachment (e.g., `TelemetryPolicy`) or inline configuration within `Gateway`, or `HTTPRoute` resources.

 This proposal argues that the Policy Attachment model is the most effective approach to meet the stated goals, primarily for two reasons:

 1. **Separation of Concerns**: It allows different personas to manage Gateway infrastructure independently from the configuration of telemetry signals.
 2. **Uniformity**: It enables a single policy to be applied uniformly across a set of Gateways, eliminating the need to duplicate complex telemetry configurations across individual resources.

 To mitigate the challenge of complex merging semantics, this GEP restricts configuration such that only a single `TelemetryPolicy` can target a specific `Gateway` at any given time.
 If multiple `TelemetryPolicy` resources target the same object, precedence is determined based on the creation timestamp.
+This will allow us to start with simple config and iterate based on feedback whether multiple TelemetryPolicies on the same target are needed.

 ### High-level Considerations: